Walk 2039 - printer friendly version

 Postcode CA11 0JY (approx. location only)

-Gowbarrow Fell is less than 1600 feet in height but is very popular.
+Gowbarrow Fell is less than 1600 feet in height but is very popular with walkers providing an excellent objective for a Lake District walk.
 Firstly, the views, especially over the head of Ullswater, are excellent.
 Secondly, it is bounded on the west by the tourist magnets of Aira Beck and Aira Force.
 Many tourists having viewed the force are tempted to walk at least part of the fell and the section of this route from Green Hill to Aira Force, sees hundreds of visitors a day in the summer holidays.
 The route described here, is ideal for a summer evening or a half day at any time of the year.
 It would also be suitable for a party where some of the members did not walk and wanted to explore the force whilst the rest stretched their legs.

 Start at the small car park and quarry (GR NY396211) a quarter of a mile south of Dockray on the A5091 as it drops towards Ullswater.
 Parking here avoids the crowds but the Aira Force carpark could be used.